 During the Covid-19 lockdown in March 2020, I did a series of videos for Bella & Duke Dog Food covering all aspects of grooming.
-I would highly recommend that you watch them all before attempting to groom your dog yourself from start to finish.

 The bathing and brushing videos will be invaluable for your home-maintenance routines in between professional grooms.
 The clients who have watched them and are incorporating these tips are obvious, their dogs are coming in clean and knot-free for their appointments.

 These were so successful that Wildwash asked me to do a series for them too.
 These are more professional and more detailed than the Bella and Duke ones and can be viewed here.

 Please feel free to join the "Weakly Rant" for updates.
 You read past issues and subscribe here.

 Click on the picture for a link to buy direct from my suppliers.
 Many of the products can be purchased via Absolutely Animals Ltd by clicking here.

 The Dogs and Horses Rolled Leather Collar is, quite simply, the best to be found in the UK today.
 They are hand made by artisan craftsmen in London.
 If you have a dog with a coat that mats up, this is an essential bit of kit to PREVENT that matting.
 They come in a range of stunning colours and thre are traditional style padded collars in the range too, so every breed and crossbreed is catered for.
 One of these for each of my dogs is definitely on my Christmas List this year!